GandhiCloudLab/watson-ai-ops-330-guide-ilender/readme.md

 # Watson AIOps 3.3.0 Demo Setup with iLender Application

-This article explains about Watson AIOps 3.3.0 demo setup with iLender Application.
+This article explains about Watson AIOps 3.3.0 demo setup with iLender Application for log anomaly detection.

 The article is based on the the following
  - RedHat OpenShift 4.8 on IBM Cloud (ROKS)
  - Watson AIOps 3.3.0

-### Architecture
+### Operational Architecture

-Here is the architecture that we are going to setup.
+Here is the Operational architecture that we are going to setup.

+- OpenShift 4.8 Cluster is installed on IBM Cloud (ROKS)
+- Watson AIOps AIManager is installed on this cluster.
+- Humio logging system is installed on the same OCP Cluster
+- iLender Application is also deployed on the same OCP cluster.

 <img src="images/architecture.png">

 ### 1. Watson AIOps 3.3 Installation
 <table>